 Does Isagenix Really Work For Weight Loss?

 As an ex-fat person, I know that you anyone can lose 5 lbs in 1 week, so any diet plan that uses this as their cornerstone proof that it works is pulling your chain.
-Those 5 lbs are water weight, and though the scale says you’re lighter, that weight will come back on as soon as you resume your regular eating/exercise habits.
+Those 5 lbs is water weight, and though the scale says you’re lighter, that weight will come back on as soon as you resume your regular eating/exercise habits.

 Also, any diet that asks you to consume fewer calories while being more active is going to produce a success story.
 That’s the core concept of how dieting works.
 You could eat nothing but twinkies all week, and if you at fewer calories than you burned, you would lose weight.